BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE.rst

 WDE Overview
 ************

 WDE is an open-source web application providing users with the functionalities of data discovery, data access, data visualization, and data downloading from any Information System that makes available water data in WaterML format through WaterOneFlow web services.
-WDE  can be installed by any organization and will occupy minimal server space.
+WDE  can be installed by any organization and requires minimal server space.

 User Interface
 --------------